HomeMy WebLinkAbout1939-09-05 419

 seconded the motion and it was so voted.

-suit would require a different type of expert, i
+suit would require a different type of expert, one who is

 an expert on land damages.
 Mr. Wrightington suggested